FFmpeg/FFV1/ffv1.md

 `RGB`:   A reference to the method of storing the value of a `Pixel` by using three numeric values that represent Red, Green, and Blue.

-`YCbCr`: A reference to the method of storing the value of a `Pixel` by using three numeric values that represent the luma of the `Pixel` (Y) and the chrominance of the `Pixel` (Cb and Cr).
-YCbCr word is used for historical reasons and currently references any color space relying on 1 luma `Sample` and 2 chrominance `Samples`, e.g. YCbCr, YCgCo or ICtCp.
+`YCbCr`: A reference to the method of storing the value of a `Pixel` by using three numeric values that represent the luma of the `Pixel` (Y) and the chroma of the `Pixel` (Cb and Cr).
+YCbCr word is used for historical reasons and currently references any color space relying on 1 luma `Sample` and 2 chroma `Samples`, e.g. YCbCr, YCgCo or ICtCp.
 The exact meaning of the three numeric values is unspecified.

 `TBA`:   To Be Announced.
 Used in reference to the development of future iterations of the FFV1 specification. {V4}